Rethinking Radiology Report Generation via Causal Inspired Counterfactual Augmentation: Introduction

-To rethink these problems thoroughly, we reason about the causes and effects of the disease co-occurrence relationship from a novel perspective of statistics and causality.
-Specifically, we first find the cause of disease co-occurrences and discuss whether it is beneficial to RRG in a novel perspective of statistics with Simpson's paradox.
-Then, the two aspects of effects shown in Fig. \ref{fig:fig1} (b) are explored with causal graphs, where the Joint Vision Coupling $C_j$ and the Conditional Sentence Coherence Coupling $C_c$ are implicitly decreasing the accuracy of reports.
-Based on the rethinking and reasoning of co-occurrences in RRG, we propose an easy-but-effective general counterfactual augmentation strategy to solve the problems model-freely, which contains two sub-methods specifically.
-From the aspect of $C_j$, a Counterfactual Sample Synthesis (CSS) method which randomly masks visual features and their corresponding sentences in the recognition process is proposed to address the one-to-many visual features coupling and improve the independence between visual feature and disease label pairs.
-Simultaneously, from the aspect of $C_c$, we propose a Counterfactual Report Reconstruction (CRR) method that effectively addresses the conditional coupling between sentences.
-Experimental results and further analyses on two widely used datasets, IU X-Ray~\cite{demner2016preparing} and MIMIC-CXR~\cite{johnson2019mimic}, demonstrate the capability of both sub-methods to improve the accuracy of generated reports and achieve better performance when combined together.
+Based on the rethinking and reasoning of co-occurrences in RRG, we propose a simple and effective model-agnostic counterfactual augmentation method to solve the problems, which contains two strategies, i.e., the Prototype-based Counterfactual Sample Synthesis (P-CSS) and the Magic-Cube-like Counterfactual Report Reconstruction (Cube).
+Specifically, the P-CSS strategy, which randomly masks visual features and their corresponding sentences in the recognition process, is proposed to address the visual coupling and improve independence when generating the sentence of a certain visual finding.
+Additionally, the Cube strategy that randomly reconstructs the sentence sequences is proposed to prevent models from being disturbed by the previously generated sentence when generating a new one.
+Experimental results and further analyses on two widely used datasets, MIMIC-CXR~\cite{johnson2019mimic} and IU X-Ray~\cite{demner2016preparing}, demonstrate the capability of both sub-methods to improve the accuracy of generated reports and achieve better performance when combined together.
+Overall, our contributions are as follows: \begin{itemize}